 No wonder this enchanting land has a place called the Giant’s Causeway.
 Located on the coast of County Atrim, the causeway is a natural wonder and UNESCO World Heritage site.

-I visit Derry about twice per year, and as I’ve seen all the sites the Northern Irish city has to offer, I’m always trying to think of what day trips I can take.
+I visit Derry about twice per year.
+As I’ve seen all the sites the Northern Irish city has to offer, I’m always trying to think of what day trips I can take.
 Luckily, it’s a fairly easy journey to the Causeway from Derry.

-Once I landed outside The Nook pub and started down the sloping path to the causeway with a view of the sweeping coastline, about 1.5 miles to the Causeway itself.
+I got off the bus outside The Nook pub and started down the sloping path to the causeway.
+The path has sweeping views coastline, and is about 1.5 miles to the Causeway itself.

-Down to main part of the causeway, tourists were climbing on the step-like formations, pausing for selfies, and watching the waves crash into the part that juts out into the sea, spraying them with mist.
+Down to main part of the causeway, tourists were climbing on the step-like formations.
+I watched the waves crash into the part that juts out into the sea, spraying people with mist.

-The weather when I visited was unusually sunny for Ireland and even though it was a lovely day in August, it still felt peaceful, and there was plenty of room for me to sit on the rocks and enjoy the scenery without having to contend with crowds.
+The weather when I visited was unusually sunny for Ireland and even though it was a lovely day in August, it still felt peaceful.
+There was plenty of room for me to sit on the rocks and enjoy the scenery without having to contend with crowds.

 What else is nearby?